PauMateo/Cinebus/README.md

   <img src="path.png" width="80%" height="80%">
 </div>

 Blue lines represent travellig by bus and red lines by foot.
-Black dots are bus stations, and orange dots are bus stations where you nned to take a bus line or change between lines.
+Black dots are bus stations, and orange dots are bus stations where you need to take a bus or change between bus lines.
 The cinema is represented with a big magenta dot.

 ### Authors
 Developed by [Pau Mateo Bernado](https://github.com/PauMateo) and [Pau Fernández Cester](https://github.com/PauFdz), Data Science students at GCED, UPC.
 (2022-23).